Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Required Disclosures and Documentation

-Kentucky landlord-tenant law mandates specific disclosures before collecting security deposits or signing lease agreements.
-Property managers must provide these documents to remain compliant and avoid penalties.
-Security deposit: No maximum limit under Kentucky law (KRS Chapter 383), though market practice typically caps deposits at one month’s rent.
-Property managers must disclose orally or in writing where the security deposit is held and the account number before accepting funds.
+Security deposit: No statutory maximum limit under Kentucky law (KRS Chapter 383), though market practice typically caps deposits at one month’s rent.
+Before accepting any security deposit funds, property managers must disclose — either orally or in writing — the financial institution where the deposit is held and the account number.
+For example, a compliant written disclosure might read: “Your security deposit of $[amount] is held in a separate escrow account at [Bank Name], Account #[XXXX].”

 Move-in checklist documenting existing property condition protects both property managers and tenants by establishing baseline condition.
-Kentucky requires landlords and tenants complete this checklist before collecting security deposits.
+Kentucky requires landlords and tenants to complete this checklist before collecting security deposits.
 Property managers should photograph documented damage and have tenants initial each page acknowledging accuracy.
 This documentation proves essential when disputes arise over security deposit deductions after tenancy ends.

-Owner and property manager contact information disclosure (KRS 383.585) requires providing tenant with names and addresses of individuals authorized to manage the property and receive legal notices.
+Owner and property manager contact information disclosure (KRS 383.585) requires providing the tenant with the names and addresses of individuals authorized to manage the property and receive legal notices.
 This disclosure must occur at or before lease commencement.
 Property managers should include emergency contact procedures and maintenance request submission methods in this disclosure.

 Rent increase notice: 30 days written notice minimum for month-to-month leases when raising rent or changing lease terms, as outlined in Kentucky rent increase regulations.
 Fixed-term leases cannot have rent increased during the term unless explicitly stated in the original agreement.
-Property managers should document rent increase notices with certified mail or email confirmation to establish proper notice was provided.
+Property managers should document rent increase notices with certified mail or email confirmation to establish that proper notice was provided.

 Developing Competitive Pricing Strategy